nguyentumine/AIO-Boot/AIO/Tools/wimlib32/README.WINDOWS.txt

         - zlib1.dll

 These DLLs can be found in "C:\cygwin\usr\x86_64-w64-mingw32\sys-root\mingw\bin" and must be placed alongside libwim-15.dll for it to run portably.
-(In the official binary release, these third-party libraries are linked to libwim-15.dll statically rather than dynamically --- or are unnecessary, in the case of libxml2's dependencies.)
+But see below for an alternative.

 Building 32-bit binaries is very similar, but you'll need to replace "x86_64" with "i686" everywhere in the above instructions, and libwim-15.dll will also